chaitu-padi/rag_mcp_framework/README.md

 - **Modular architecture**: Easily add new data sources, embedding models, LLMs, or vector DBs by implementing the appropriate base class and registering in the UI.
 - **Batch embedding**: Efficient, configurable batch processing for embeddings with batch size control.
-- **Oracle/MCP support**: Native integration for Oracle and Model Context Protocol (MCP) context retrieval, with fallback to vector DB.
+- **Oracle/MCP support**: Native integration for Oracle and Model Context Protocol (MCP) context retrieval, with fallback to vector DB. **Oracle credentials can be securely managed via environment variables.**
 - **Streamlit UI**: User-friendly interface for workflow management, configuration, and running RAG pipelines.
 UI supports:
   - Viewing, creating, and editing workflows
   - Saving/loading workflows by unique workflow ID
   - Editing all pipeline parameters (data source, vector DB, embedding, LLM, prompt variables)
+  - Secure handling of Oracle passwords: password is never shown in the UI, and can be resolved from environment variables for ingestion and inference
   - Running data ingestion, LLM inference, or both together
   - Viewing all existing workflows
+  - Viewing execution logs in a dedicated right-side panel
 - **Workflow management**: Save, load, and list workflows by unique workflow ID.
 Workflows are stored as YAML configs under `config/`.
 - **Configurable via YAML/UI**: All parameters are grouped under `data_ingestion` and `llm_inference` in the config.
 The UI and YAML are always in sync.
 - **Separation of concerns**: Decoupled scripts for data ingestion (`data_ingest.py`) and LLM inference (`llm_infer.py`).
 - **Logging and documentation**: Clear logs and code comments for maintainability.
+All pipeline execution logs are shown in the UI for debugging.
+- **Environment variable support**: API keys and Oracle passwords can be set as environment variables and referenced in the config using `PULL FROM ENV:VARNAME`.

 ---